GrandComicsDatabase/gcd-django-vagrant-install/README.md

 (vm)$ cd /vagrant && make load-data MYSQL=2015-04-15.sql
 ```

-### Index data
+### Index data for the search engine

+Most of the site's search features run MySQL queries directly.
+However,
+the "Everything" search and a few other places use Elasticsearch, which
-If you want to index data in your box, run:
+requires a separate search index.
+If you want to use Elasticsearch,
+run the following command to build the index:

 ```shell
 $ cd /path/to/your/gcd-django-vagrant-install/directory